dhanishgajjar/css-flags/README.md

 npm install
 ```

-I am using a few gulp plugins.
-To kick off run
+I am using Parcel.

 ```
-gulp
+npm run dev
 ```

 will start a local server and watch over sass and pug files

-It is not automated but
 ```
-gulp minify-css
+npm run build
 ```
-will compress the `./css/style.css` and saved it to the `./minified` folder
+will publish the build to `./dist` folder

 If you want to contribute, feel free to make a pull request.
 Or if you see any issues, you can open an issue.